-As many of you know, I just completed a nice road trip, a 2,000 mile journey through Wyoming, South Dakota, Minnesota, Wisconsin, Iowa and Nebraska.
+As many of you know, a few years ago I took a nice road trip, a 2,000 mile journey through Wyoming, South Dakota, Minnesota, Wisconsin, Iowa and Nebraska.
 According to the world of Matt Cale there is no bad Americana, but I beg to differ.
 I present, the Good, the Bad, and the Ugly of Americana.

 The House on the Rock (Dodgeville, Wi.)